 Sea Education Association (SEA) continues to monitor advice from the Centers for Disease Control and the World Health Organization, helping to guide our thinking during the COVID-19 pandemic.
 Detailed mitigation plans are developed for each program individually.
 Read a sample plan.

-Cruise Track: San Diego, CA » Monterey, CA
+Cruise Track: San Diego, CA » San Diego, CA

 No anticipated port stops.